Fighting yourself to lose weight?

 How’d Olivia do?

 Pretty awesome actually!
-It wasn’t easy and didn’t happen overnight, but after a year of working together, Olivia was eating and exercising much, much differently.
+It wasn’t easy and didn’t happen overnight, but after a year of working together, Olivia was eating and exercising much differently.

 First came seeing the cycle (which, truthfully, can be the hardest part).
 Then came learning to do something different…and having compassionate accountability and support to follow through in a consistent, sustained way.